 What if Someone I Want to Be a Witness Does Not Want to Come to the Hearing?

 You have the right to get subpoenas from the Magisterial District Judge.
 A subpoena requires a witness to come to the hearing even if he or she does not want to come.
 If you request it in the subpoena, the witness can also be required to bring documents needed to prove your defense or counterclaim.
 This is important, for example, if you subpoena someone who made a record of an inspection of your home such as a municipal housing inspector or gas company repair person.
-You should obtain and serve subpoenas as soon as possible after you receive the Landlord/Tenant or Civil Complaint to be sure that the witnesses get them in time for the hearing.
+You should obtain and serve subpoenas as soon as possible after you get the Landlord/Tenant or Civil Complaint to be sure that the witnesses get them in time for the hearing.

 May I Object to Something a Witness is Saying?